 - Etc, etc…

-Fact that researchers have been able to discover while researching cleft palates in dogs is that while certain dogs may be “prone” to developing a cleft palate in utero, only one dog, the Nova Scotia Duck Tolling Retriever has actually been found to contain a genetic mutation called the CP1 mutation which is believed to help reduce the risk of developing a cleft palate.
+One fascinating fact that researchers have been able to discover while researching cleft palates in dogs is that while certain dogs may be “prone” to developing a cleft palate in utero, only one dog, the Nova Scotia Duck Tolling Retriever has been found to contain a genetic mutation called the CP1 mutation which is believed to help reduce the risk of developing a cleft palate.

 And while…

-Genetics is believed to be the main cause of cleft palates in dogs, other possible causes that could lead to the development of a cleft palate may include issues with the mother while pregnant.
+Genetics is believed to be the leading cause of cleft palates in dogs; other possible causes that could lead to the development of a cleft palate may include issues with the mother while pregnant.
 Issues such as:

 - Nutritional deficits,